myshell-ai/AIlice/README.md

 First, we need **a simple framework that is easy to understand and sufficiently controllable** to test various new ideas about agents.
 This requires building a fully functional agent framework within a few thousand lines of code.

 Second, despite the current strength of OpenAI's products, we place hope in the open-source community for the future.
 This is not only because of the idealistic desire to break the monopoly on AGI but also for technical reasons.
 We anticipate that **future agents will run for extended periods on local machines, performing various complex tasks from local data analysis to information investigations on the internet**.
 Many of these tasks require good reasoning abilities rather than vast amounts of knowledge.
-We hope that in the future, a lightweight, high-reasoning-capacity open-source LLM (Lightweight Language Model) will emerge to realize this ideal.
+We hope that in the future, a lightweight, high-reasoning-capacity open-source LLM will emerge to realize this ideal.

 # Introduction